Big Ramsey Degrees in Ultraproducts of Finite Structures: Big Ramsey degrees for internal colorings: case

 Recall Definition \ref{internalbRd} of internal big Ramsey degree.
-The following corollary of Theorem \ref{fabulous} provides a partial converse to Observation \ref{big-implies-small}, transferring finiteness of small Ramsey degree to that of internal big Ramsey degree in ultraproducts of $\DD$-trending sequences, assuming CH. \begin{corollary}[CH] Let $\LL$, $\DD$, $(\MM_t)_{t \in \omega}$ and $\fMM^*$ be as in the statement of Theorem \ref{fabulous}, and let $\AAA \in \age(\fMM^*)$.
+The following corollary of Theorem \ref{fabulous} provides a partial converse to Observation \ref{big-implies-small}, transferring finiteness of small Ramsey degree to that of internal big Ramsey degree in ultraproducts of $\DD$-trending sequences, assuming CH. \begin{corollary}[CH] Let $\LL$, $\DD$, $(\MM_i)_{i \in \omega}$ and $\fMM^*$ be as in the statement of Theorem \ref{fabulous}, and let $\AAA \in \age(\fMM^*)$.
 Suppose $\AAA$ has finite small Ramsey degree in $\age(\fMM^*)$.
-Then $\AAA$ has finite internal big Ramsey degree in $\fMM^*$, and \end{corollary} \begin{proof} Take $\fNN = \fMM^*$ in Theorem \ref{fabulous}, applying Observation \ref{agecontain}, Fact \ref{sizec} and the Continuum Hypothesis. $\eop_{\ref{CHcorollary}}$ \end{proof}
+Then $\AAA$ has finite internal big Ramsey degree in $\fMM^*$, and \end{corollary} \begin{proof} By Theorem \ref{sizec} and the Continuum Hypothesis, we can take $\fNN = \fMM^*$ in Theorem \ref{fabulous}, so the conclusion follows by applying Observation \ref{agecontain} and Theorem \ref{fabulous}. $\eop_{\ref{CHcorollary}}$ \end{proof}